A vertically integrated model with phase change for aquifers in cold firn: Discussion and limitations

 \section{Discussion and limitations}

-The theoretical framework developed here provides a foundation for understanding the interplay between aquifer dynamics, heat transport, and phase change in firn aquifers.
-In particular, for problems where the firn is initially warmed to the melting temperature when initially invaded, the resulting change in porosity $(\Delta \phi)$ and reduction in water volume can be leveraged as a condition to solve a range of gravity current problems, such as late-stage drainage or a constant flux gravity current.
-Furthermore, for a steady state the same equations could be used with a reduced porosity such as a steady gravity current in porous media.
-A compiled set of such problems in soil is presented in \cite{shadab2024hyperbolic}, offering a suite of simplified yet physically consistent formulations that can be employed as benchmark solutions.
-These limiting-case scenarios are especially useful for validating and diagnosing high-fidelity firn hydrology simulators such as \cite{miller2022empirical}, where coupled thermodynamics, multiphase flow, and evolving microstructure interact in complex ways.
-Further, in addition to being implemented in prior models for temperate firn, the present model extends the framework to problems where firn aquifers invade cold regions, a process which has not been studied previously and will be increasingly important due to warming causing expansion of firn aquifers as suggested by studies such as \cite{horlings2022expansion,brils2024climatic}.
+The theoretical framework and the associated numerical model developed in this paper provide a foundation for understanding the interplay between aquifer dynamics, heat transport, and phase change in cold firn.
+In particular, for problems where the firn is initially warmed to the melting temperature when invaded, the resulting change in porosity $(\Delta \phi)$ and reduction in liquid water volume can be leveraged as a condition to solve a range of firn aquifer problems, such as late-stage drainage from firn aquifers or the expansion of firn aquifers due to constant flux.
+Furthermore, for a steady state the same equations could be used with a reduced porosity such as a steady aquifer in firn.
+A compiled set of such problems in temperate soil is presented in \cite{shadab2024hyperbolic} that offers a suite of simplified yet physically consistent formulations that can be employed as benchmark solutions.
+These limiting-case scenarios are especially useful for verifying and validating higher-fidelity firn hydrologic models such as \cite{miller2022empirical}, where coupled thermodynamics, multiphase flow, and evolving microstructure interact in complex ways.
+Further, in addition to being implemented in prior models for temperate firn, the present model extends the framework to problems where firn aquifers invade cold regions, a process that has not been studied previously and will be increasingly important due to warming causing the expansion of firn aquifers, as suggested by studies such as \cite{horlings2022expansion,brils2024climatic}.

-From a numerical standpoint, realistic simulations must account for spatial heterogeneity in temperature, thermal conductivity, and permeability.
-Allowing each computational cell to possess distinct thermophysical properties captures the natural variability present in firn columns, where layering and firn metamorphism modulate energy and water mass transfer.
-Extending this framework enables the exploration of evolving porous media, where porosity evolves dynamically due to deposition, dissolution, or refreezing reactions.